 Since the blasting processes were always in the same direction and were designed in performed blast tests, discontinuity characteristics of the blast surfaces remained constant, so they were not included in the generated equation.
-The total of the amount of material were calculated according to blast hole geometry (average burden × average spacing × average bench height × number of holes), and the equation was clearly able to calculate the amount of all materials formed as a result of blast.
-The specific charge values were also determined for each blast test by dividing the total amount of explosives used in the blast process by the amount of all materials formed as a result of blast.
+The total of the amount of material were calculated according to blast hole geometry (average burden $\times$ average spacing $\times$ average bench height $\times$ number of holes), and the equation was clearly able to calculate the amount of all materials formed as a result of blast.
+The specific charge values were also determined for each blast test by dividing the total amount of all materials formed as a result of blast.